-Federal Defense Lawyers for Individuals, Health Care Providers, and Other Businesses in Washington, D.C.
+Criminal Defense Lawyers for Individuals, Health Care Providers, and Businesses in Washington D.C.

 Oberheiden, P.C. is a health care fraud, criminal defense, and business litigation law firm with a national presence.
 We represent individuals, health care providers, and other entities in complex and high-stakes federal matters.
 Our team of defense lawyers and former federal prosecutors provides strategic defense representation for audits, investigations, prosecutions, and civil litigation in federal court, and we have a proven track record of securing favorable outcomes for our clients.
 Whether you are a health care provider facing a federal investigation, an individual facing computer or drug crime charges, or a business owner facing civil litigation in Washington, D.C., we can help.
 We encourage you to contact us promptly for a complimentary case evaluation.